Beckyrose200/JD-Holiday-Tracker/README.md

 ### Database
 Requires access to a local or cloud Postgres database.

-To connect to the database create a `.env` file in the root folder, use the `.exampleenv` as a template and set the variable "DATABASE_URL" to equal the connection string for your database.
+To connect to the database create a `.env` file in the root folder, use the `.exampleenv` as a template and set the variable `DATABASE_URL` to equal the connection string for your database.
 eg: DATABASE_URL="your-connection-string-here"

 For local development recomend using Docker however we have a cloud based database available for those without Docker installed, ask in the chat for the connection string.